AiKirito/UY-Scuti/README_EN.md

 # UY Sct
 **| English | [Simplified Chinese](README.md) |**

-This tool is designed to solve the problems of unpacking, packing, and modifying img files.
-It has been tested and can be used on WSL and Ubuntu.
-Other Linux kernel systems are pending testing, but it is expected that they can all work normally.
+This tool is designed to solve the problems of unpacking, packing, and modifying img files.\
+This tool can be used in WSL and Ubuntu tests.
+You need to install "lz4" "python3" "dtc"\
 To give the tool permissions, use:

 **chmod 777 -R ./***